cycfi/q/README.md

 ## News

+- 4 February 2021: Posted [Fast and Efficient Pitch Detection: Power of Two][7].
+  Bitstream Autocorrelation (BACF) is fast and accurate.
+What can be better?
+Well, two BACFs in parallel!
 - 6 July 2020: Posted [Fast and Efficient Pitch Detection: Revisited][1].
   A long overdue article about the technical details of BACF.
 - 25 June 2020: Pitch/period detection improvements now in master branch.